gabrieljlapolla/PALM/README.md

 User files are encrypted and decrypted using the user’s password and a randomly generated salt.

 #### How to Use
-Run the main method in the PALM.java file to use a text based interface.
+Run the main method in the palm.java file to use a text based interface.

-PALMGUI.java launches the, currently non-functional, GUI.
+palmgui.java launches the, currently non-functional, GUI.